 In this article I’m going to provide you with a Hope F20 flat pedals review.
 I bought this pedal based on my own research of the most popular mountain bike flat pedals currently available.

-Since these pedals are part of a bike restoration and upgrade project I will also delve into a bit old pedal technology and draw some comparisons.
+Since these pedals are part of a bike restoration and upgrade project I will also delve into a bit of old pedal technology and draw some comparisons.

 The original setup